anonymnon/FASTrack/README.md

 `$sudo apt-get install parallel`

+To run **stack2tifspy3**, you will need to create a Python3 virtual environment and install the ImageJ module.

+`$mkvirtualenv FAST3 -p python3$`

+Remember to activate the virtualenvironment if you are not on it already.

+`$workon FAST3`

+Go to your FAST directory and install the package

+`$(FAST) pip install FASTrack`

+Several packages are required for ImageJ.
+Whether in your virtual environment or outside your virtual environment, install the following:

+`$sudo apt-get install openjdk-11-jdk`
+`$sudo apt install maven`

+Inside your Python3 virtual environment:

+`pip install pyimagej`

 After installation don't move the FAST directory to some other location.

 ## Preparation of movie files